How To Make A Home Inventory List

 Home inventory lists exist primarily to improve your relationship with insurance companies.
 Understanding the total value of the items in your home can help you determine how much coverage you need.
 You’d be surprised how much the stuff around your house is worth when you total it all together, and you might need more coverage than you’d suspect.

-We hope you never have to claim – an old adage in the insurance world is that it’s one of the few products you buy in the hopes of never having to use it.
-Here’s a thought experiment for you: right now, without looking around, list every single item in your home, make and model, when you bought it, and the value at the time of purchase.
+We hope you never have to claim - an adage in the insurance world is that it’s one of the few products you buy in the hopes of never having to use it.
+Here’s a thought experiment for you: right now, without looking around, list every item in your home, make and model, when you bought it, and the value at the time of purchase.

 Pretty hard, right?